PoyBoi/AynAssg/path.md

 13. [x] Rehashing the code:
     - [x] Check if the pipeline setup inside a function is an issue, should not be an issue because the embdedding one works, will have to see about the global effect of using EADS in it or not
     - [x] Debug the masks and the emb's 117-122
+    - [ ] Remove the commented code, shift learnings to a ignored file
     - The changes that I made:
         - [x] Took lines 167-170 from inside pipeCreate
         - [x] added .input_ids